denten-books/plain-text/0-intro.md

 this metaphor must in itself be understood under the sign of simulation.[^ln0-manovich] What kind of a metaphor is it?
 How did it come into being and how does it affect practices of literary interpretation?
-In *Plain Text* I attempt to come to terms with the conditions of *simulated textuality*.
+In *Plain Text* I come to terms with the conditions of *simulated textuality*.

 [^ln0-manovich]: See @manovich_there_2011, 53-106.

 "Software's ghostly presence produces and defies apprehension," Wendy Chun wrote in her *Programmed Visions* [@chun_programmed_2011, 3].
 But what happens when all text is a type of software?
-Friedrich Kittler ends his book on a similar note: in his vision, literature has finally been defeated by technologies of military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
+Friedrich Kittler ended his book on a similar note: in his vision, literature has been finally defeated by technologies of encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
 Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval.
 Unlike censorship or the burning of books, the dominion of computation proceeds by clandestine means.
 The simulation-producing nature of computed text preserves the outward appearance of printed text, while concealing the specifics of discipline and control.
-I mean discipline and control in the sense of shaping affordances: a mode of physical regulation that structures the production, access, and the distribution of knowledge.
+I mean discipline and control in the sense of shaping
+affordances: a mode of physical regulation that structures the production, access, and the distribution of knowledge.
 The challenge of *Plain Text* will be in the description of such emerging but often occluded technological possibilities.

 A concern with the material conditions of simulated textuality leads us to a rich archive of materials from the history of literary theory, semiotics,